 The Artist - Lyn Wells M.Phil (RCA).

-I was brought up in the deep, dark south (Sussex and Essex!) and have gradually migrated ever northwards, stopping off in Manchester and finally settling in the Highlands of Scotland.
-I have lived here for over 17 years and am still amazed by its stunning landscapes.
-I share my life here with my husband (David) and two boisterous Border Terriers.
+I have lived in the Highlands for over 20 years and am still amazed by its stunning landscapes.
+I share my life here with my husband (David) and three dogs.
 We live near the Sutherland village of Pittentrail, fifty miles north of the city of Inverness.
-Much of the inspiration for my work comes from this amazing place.